cryptaliagy/krait/README.md

 Krait is currently in Beta, and new features are still being worked on.
 A few of the features coming soon:

-- Git integration, allowing new projects to already be initialized repositories
-- Saving preferred name and email for new project startup
 - Pre-commit hooks
 - Support for creating projects with Flask